hasithperera/RocksatX-WVU/Docs/Old/FPGA direct programming.md

 ## 05/23/2024

-- Tested the ramp in STEM lab
+- Tested a ramp in STEM lab
 	![bg right width:550](../res/TEK0000%201.bmp)
 - This signal is consistent with $2^{14} \times \frac{1}{125{M}} = 7630 K$
+- The same is not working on a SDR lab. likely due to the DC cut off
 ---
 ### STEM Lab
 - [x] Implement an 16 bit LFSR #task ✅ 2024-05-24